Why Your Facebook ROAS Dropped Suddenly on Your Ads

 If it costs more to capture users and convert them, the math for return on ad spend is affected.
 Ad spend goes up, so if the return doesn't go up, ROAS goes down.
 It's a simple balancing of the equation.

-CPC Column
+Cpc Column

 A lot of different things can make your ROAS drop, either gradually or suddenly.
 If you've made changes to ad creative or targeting, that will definitely do it.
 If your ad relevance score has dropped, that will also increase your ad costs.
 If you've reached peak ad frequency, that can also spike costs, as Facebook has to start going back over people it has already targeted.